jonasbn/perl-test-timer/README.md

 # VERSION

-The documentation in this module describes version 2.01 of Test::Timer
+The documentation describes version 2.01 of Test::Timer

+# FEATURES

+- Test subroutines to implement unit-tests to time that your code executes before a specified threshold
+- Test subroutines to implement unit-tests to time that your code execution exceeds a specified threshold
+- Test subroutine to mplement unit-tests to time that your code executes within a specified time frame
+- Supports measurements in seconds
+- Implements configurable alarm signal handler to make sure that your tests do not execute forever

 # SYNOPSIS